indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 ### Several Notes on Drivers

 #### Optimizing Performance
 Static drivers and dynamic drivers provide the best performance.
 But for ultimate performance client software should directly load drivers, this way the network layer is bypassed and shared memory is used to communicate with the driver.
-However this will only work with locally attached devices.
+However this will work only with locally attached devices.

 For remote devices, the best approach is to use dynamic drivers, loaded by **indigo_server**, accessed over a gigabit network.

 #### Optimizing Robustness
 There is a huge variety of different astronomical hardware and the developers have no access to all of it.
-This means that sometimes drivers are developed without access to the physical device and is not well tested.
-They are just reported to work by the users.
+This means that sometimes drivers are developed without access to the physical device and are not well tested.
+They are just reported to work by users.
 Sometimes the software development kit used to create the driver is unstable.
-There are many factors that can affect driver stability.
+There are many factors that can affect the driver's stability.
 This is why, in the driver's README, there is a "Status" section and a list of devices used to test the driver.

-In case there is instability in a particular driver, before it is fixed, it is advised to use the executable version of the driver, thus if the driver crashes only the devices handled by this driver will be affected.
+In case there is an instability in a particular driver and it needs to be used before it is fixed, it is advised to use the executable version of the driver, to ensure that if the driver crashes, only the devices handled by this particular driver will be affected.
 Everything else will continue to work without interruption.

-It is a good idea to report the instability or crash to the developers providing a trace log from the server.
+It is a good practice to report any instability or crash to the developers providing a trace log from the server.
+(TBD: Explain how!!!)

 #### Hotplug vs Non Hotplug Drivers

-Some devises support hotplug.
+Some devices support hotplug.
 If so, the chances are that the INDIGO driver will also support hotplug for this device.

 Usually USB devices are hotplug devices, but not all of them.
-Sometimes only the physical wiring is USB, but the device itself is a serial device.
+Sometimes only the physical wiring is USB, but the device itself is basically a serial device.
 They manifest themselves as USB serial ports and there is no way to know what exactly is connected to these serial ports.
-In this case most likely the devices can not be automatically recognized by the driver and a proper serial port name should be provided by the user in order to connect the driver to the device.
-Sometimes if the serial port manifests itself as a particular device the driver can make a good guess.
+In this case most likely the device can not be automatically identified by the driver, therefore a proper serial port name should be provided by the user in order to connect the driver to the device.
+Sometimes if the serial port manifests itself as a particular device, based on USB vendor ID and product ID, the driver can make a good guess.

-The driver README can provide information if hotplug is supported or not.
+The README of each driver can provide information if hotplug is supported or not.

 #### USB to Serial Port Enumeration
-On Linux most of the USB to serial devices will be named '/dev/ttyUSB0', '/dev/ttyUSB1' etc. or  '/dev/ttyACM0', '/dev/ttyACM1' etc. each device will always be ttyUSB or ttyACM but there is no way to know the number.
+On Linux most of the USB to serial devices will be named '/dev/ttyUSB0', '/dev/ttyUSB1' etc. or  '/dev/ttyACM0', '/dev/ttyACM1' etc. Each device will always be ttyUSB or ttyACM but there is no way to know the number.
 Therefore it is advised to connect and power up (if external power is required) all USB serial devices before booting up the Linux system (for example the Raspberry Pi).
 Then identify devices by connecting the INDIGO drivers to them one by one.
 Once identified, save each driver configuration to "Profile 0".
-Next time you have to make sure all USB serial devices are connected to the same USB ports and powered up before booting the Linux machine.
+Next time you have to make sure that all USB serial devices are connected to the same USB ports and powered up before booting the Linux machine.

 The same applies for MacOSX.
 The only difference is the device name on MacOSX of the USB to serial devices are usually called /dev/cu.usbserial.